queirozfcom/jekyll-utils/README.md

 A small Python 3 command-line application (based upon [click](http://click.pocoo.org/6/)) to speed up some common tasks for those who blog using Jekyll.

+This will be **especially** useful for people who post many short blog entries, as opposed to those who prefer to blog less frequently, with longer posts.

 ## Installation

 - Prerequisites: `virtualenv`